 - Combine 3 parts gummy mix with 4 parts hot tap water and mix thoroughly.
-For example, mix 1 tablespoon (= 3 teaspoons) of gummy mix with 1 tablespoon plus 1 teaspoon (= 4 teaspoons) of hot water.
+For example, mix 1 tablespoon of gummy mix with 1 tablespoon plus 1 teaspoon (= 4 teaspoons) of hot water.
 Use level spoonfuls and do not pack the powder when taking your measurements.
 Use the hottest water you can get from your faucet.
 You could also heat up water in a microwave.
 Do not use boiling water.
 If your gummy mix has hardened a little, please break it apart and heat it up.
 It will still work. - 2 Once mixed, spoon the gummy mixture into the molds.
 Let it sit until the gummies are firm.
-You can put the mold tray in the refrigerator to make them firm up faster. - 3 If your gummy mixture begins to solidify while you are working, you can heat it up in the microwave in 5-second bursts until it is liquid again.
+You can put the mold tray in the refrigerator to make them firm up faster.